aka421/acl_force_plate/README.md

 # ACL Force Plate Prototype

-Minimal end-to-end prototype for streaming Wii Balance Board sensor data from a Raspberry Pi to a laptop for processing and visualization.
+Minimal prototype for streaming Wii Balance Board sensor data from a Raspberry Pi to a laptop for processing and visualization.

 ## Project structure